 In addition, we have extensive experience advising clients on how to deal with whistleblowers (who often are the source of FCA matters), and how to manage the myriad issues that arise from whistleblower complaints (particularly in the context of the FCA).

 Our global FCA team is led by a group of experienced litigators, many of whom have held prominent government roles, including in overseeing significant FCA actions on behalf of the government.
-The team includes nine former federal prosecutors, including two recent Acting U.S. Attorneys for the Southern District of New York; several former senior officials of the U.S. Securities and Exchange Commission, including its most recent Chief Litigation Counsel of the Enforcement Division; and several former senior officials from the Federal Trade Commission and the U.S. Department of Justice’s Antitrust Division, including its most recent Deputy Assistant Attorney General for Litigation and Assistant Chief of the International Section.
+The team includes a deep bench of former federal prosecutors, including two recent Acting U.S. Attorneys for the Southern District of New York; several former senior officials of the U.S. Securities and Exchange Commission, including its most recent Chief Litigation Counsel of the Enforcement Division; and several former senior officials from the Federal Trade Commission and the U.S. Department of Justice’s Antitrust Division, including its most recent Deputy Assistant Attorney General for Litigation and Assistant Chief of the International Section.